 Amalgam fillings remain a safe, cost-effective and durable choice when it comes to the restoration of decayed teeth.

 Why is amalgam still used to fill teeth when composite materials are available?

 While composite (or “tooth colored”) fillings are more durable than ever thanks to advancements in technology, there are still many cases where amalgam fillings perform better (and longer).
-This is often the case with teeth that are naturally subjected to extensive chewing force, such as molars.
 Mercury is an important part of the amalgam mixture as it contains unique elements that allow it to be manipulated with ease during placement and then harden quickly after.
-In addition to the benefits of longevity, amalgam fillings are also more affordable than composites.

 Mercury is a naturally occurring metal and one that we are exposed to in small amounts through water, air and food throughout our lives.
 Excessive exposure to mercury can negatively affect the brain and kidneys – however, it is important to understand that amalgam fillings do not cause dangerous levels of mercury exposure.
 Numerous scientific studies and thoughtful research have led the FDA to stand behind its position: amalgam fillings are a safe and effective restoration method for patients over 6 years of age.

 What is the ADA’s position regarding the use of silver amalgam fillings?

 A thorough summary of evidence ranging from 2004-2010 led the ADA to reaffirm its position that amalgam is a valuable and safe choice for patients.